-Would X3J11 agree that there do not appear to be any rules that make this construct illegal?
+Would the Committee agree that there do not appear to be any rules that make this construct illegal?

-c) The following struct has infinitely many "solutions:"
+c) The following structure has infinitely many "solutions:"

 '''

 struct t3 {

 char a[offsetof(struct t3, i)];

 int i;

 }

 '''

 since char has size 1, any size of array will be the same as the offsetof the field i.